jDanielDetes/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach changes the array completly and .map creates a new array without altering old array

 2. What is the difference between a function and a method?

+diffrence is a method is a function within a function
 3. What is closure?

+closure gives outer functions scope from a ainner function

 4. Describe the four rules of the 'this' keyword.

+ 1. is the function called by new?
+ 2. is the function called by call, apply or bind?
+ 3. is the function called as a method?
+ 4. is the function called in a global scope?

 5. Why do we need super() in an extended class?

+ its used to call the methods of the parent class

 ## Project Set up